vedhavyas/polkadot-secure-validator/README.md

 # Polkadot Secure Validator Setup

-This repo describes a potential setup for a Polkadot validator that aims to prevent some types of potential attacks at the TCP layer and below.
+This repo a fork of [Polkadot secure validator](https://github.com/w3f/polkadot-secure-validator) describes a potential setup for a Polkadot validator that aims to prevent some types of potential attacks at the TCP layer and below.
 The [Application Layer](#application-layer) describes in more detail.